Making Small Business Look Bigger

 This is one area that you probably never thought about.
 When you open your business checking account, make sure that the checks you order start with a number no less than 1000, preferably 2000 or more.
 When you have checks numbered under 1000, it appears as if you have been in business for a short time.
 Even if you have, there’s no need to advertise that with your check book!
 The entity you choose to bank with will often ask you what number you would like to start your checks with.
 But if they don’t, then you should ask them.
 Most banks offer this benefit.
 Bank of America, M&T Bank (East Coast) and Wachovia (East Coast, TX and CA) are a few banks in the US that give you this option.

 There are many options that you can choose from in order to send and receive email once you’ve decided on your domain name.
 Again, you do have the option of using free email accounts, but I don’t recommend that.
-Once you’ve chosen your domain name, you need to set up a place online where you can send and receive your email One choice you have would be to host your email on a remote server through Register.com.
-They offer programs such as having 1 email address with up to 1GB of memory for $34.99 a year.
+Once you’ve chosen your domain name, you need to set up a place online where you can send and receive your email.
+One choice you have would be to host your e-mail through GoDaddy.
+They offer up to 10 e-mail addresses, unlimited storage and access through smartphones for as little as $2.99 per month.
+GoDaddy also offers other solutions starting at $1.19 per month.
 Yahoo!
 Business Mail also offers similar functionality.
-For $9.95 per month, you get to use up to 10 of your own email addresses with your company’s domain name each with 3 GB of storage.
+For $9.95 per month, you get to use up to 10 of your own email addresses and unlimited storage.
 Check out both of these websites to see what else they have to offer for your email needs.
-A third option that is available to you is Juno.
-You can use a Juno webmail account to check and edit up to three external POP accounts, and Google Mail provides the same functionality and is free, likely making it a better option than Juno.
+A third option that is available to you is Google Mail which provides much of the same functionality and is free.

 Professional Telephone Service